webarch-coop/ansible-role-kitty/README.md

 Ansible role to install Kitty from GitHub.

-This role is designed to be run without `become`, you might want to copy the following to `/usr/share/applications/kitty.desktop` and `chmod 755` it:
+This role is designed to be run without `become`, as a non-root user, you might want to copy the following to `/usr/share/applications/kitty.desktop` and `chmod 755` it:

 ```
 [Desktop Entry]